-Physical capital stock - Belgium
+Physical capital stock - Belgium and international comparison

 percentage of gross domestic product